-35 iii.
-Investigation,

-- iv.
+- iii.
+Investigation, - iv.
 Recommendation, - v.
 Sense-of-the-Body Resolution, - vi.
-Referenda - B. Legislation is action of the SA to carry out its legislative and policy-making functions. - C. Internal Policy Resolutions are actions to enact internal rule changes, and to make amendments to the SA Charter. - D. Investigation is action of the SA to gain information on issues pertinent to its purview. - E. Recommendation is an action of the SA expressing the recommendation of the SA in policy areas over which the SA through its Charter may or may not have policy-making power. - F. A Sense-of-the-Body Resolution, which may or may not be directed at a particular individual, organization or event, is an expression of the opinion of the SA regarding a matter of student concern. - G. Call for a Referendum is an action of the student body to determine community opinion regarding matters of student concern.
+Referenda - B. Legislation is action of the SA to carry out its legislative and policy-making functions. - C. Internal Policy Resolutions are actions to enact internal rule changes, and to make amendments to the SA Charter. - 42 D. Investigation is action of the SA to gain information on issues pertinent to its purview.
+43 E. Recommendation is an action of the SA expressing the recommendation of the SA in performance. - E. Recommendation is an action of the SA expressing the recommendation of the SA in policy areas over which the SA through its Charter may or may not have policy-making power. - F. A Sense-of-the-Body Resolution, which may or may not be directed at a particular individual, organization or event, is an expression of the opinion of the SA regarding a matter of student concern. - G. Call for a Referendum is an action of the student body to determine community opinion regarding matters of student concern.

-Section 3: Reporting of Student Assembly Actions
+49 Section 3: Reporting of Student Assembly Actions

-- A. Reporting to the President All actions, excluding internal policy changes that do not affect the Student Assembly Charter, of the SA will be reported by the SA President to the University President.
-The SA will respond to any requests for information from the University President on its actions.
+- 50 A. Reporting to the President - All actions, excluding internal policy changes that do not affect the Student 51 Assembly Charter, of the SA will be reported by the SA President to the University President.
+The SA will 52 respond to any requests for information from the University President on its actions.
 The University President may also request reconsideration of legislation proposed by the SA.
-Such a request must be filed within thirty days of notification of the legislation.
+Such a request must be filed 53 54 within thirty days of notification of the legislation.
 The SA will take action on such a request, and, if the legislation is upheld, the SA will inform the University President.
-If the legislation is upheld and if the University President still deems the action to be defective, the University President may veto the action of the SA.
-The University President will review all actions of the SA that have been reported to him or her and provide a written response to those actions within 30 days.
-The University President, when appropriate, may also designate another member of the university administration to provide an additional written response to an action of the SA. - B. Reporting to Other Bodies The SA will report in writing its actions to the GPSA, Employee Assembly, and the Faculty Senate, in conjunction with reporting of the actions to the President of the University.
+If the legislation is upheld and if the 55 University President still deems the action to be defective, the University President may veto the action of the 56 SA.
+The University President will review all actions of the SA that have been reported to him or her and 57 provide a written response to those actions within 30 days.
+The University President, when appropriate, may 58 also designate another member of the university administration to provide an additional written response to 59 60 an action of the SA. - B. Reporting to Other Bodies The SA will report in writing its actions to the GPSA, Employee Assembly, and the Faculty Senate, in conjunction with reporting of the actions to the President of the University.
 The actions will be reported following each meeting by a SA member designated by the SA. - C. Annual Report The SA will present an annual report at or after the last SA meeting of the spring term to the President of the University and the student population.
 The report will include a summary of the SA's work during the preceding year and, in addition, describe any unresolved issues that are expected to arise in the future.
 All members of the Cornell community will have access to this report.
 The report must be approved by either a majority vote of the members present at the final meeting of the spring term or by a majority vote of the voting membership of the Student Assembly electronically prior to being presented to the University President.

-Section 4: Objection to Actions
+71 Section 4: Objection to Actions